 For questions about our endorsement process please reach out to our Campaign Director Jamielyn Wheeler at Jamielyn@FuseWashington.org

-Fuse has released its first set of pre-primary endorsements for the 2022 election.
+Fuse has released its first set of endorsements for the 2022 election.
+Our 2022 endorsed candidates are included in our full Progressive Voters Guide.
 Fuse's criteria for endorsements include:

 - Supporting candidates who have outstanding leadership qualities and will fight for working people, a healthy environment, and a better future for our children.

 - Supporting women, people of color, young people, and LGBTQ+ candidates running for office.

 - Supporting strong progressive candidates in competitive races against more conservative opponents.

 - Supporting progressives in races where the balance of power in the elected body is at stake and where Fuse efforts could help gain or protect a progressive majority.

 You can help us support all of these candidates by making a donation to the Progressive Voters Guide here!

 Rep. Kim Schrier was elected to Congress in 2018 and has served on the Education & Labor and Agriculture committees and prioritized gun violence prevention, health care (including reducing the cost of prescription drugs), and reproductive freedom.
 Prior to running for office, she worked as a pediatrician in Issaquah for two decades.

 Natasha Hill is running for Congress to be a progressive advocate for everyone in the 5th District, not just the wealthy few.
 She grew up in Spokane utilizing community resources like SNAP and later experienced homelessness and food insecurity while pursuing her law degree.
 Hill wants to make the child tax credit permanent, expand rural health care options, and raise the minimum wage so that any American can meet their basic needs on forty hours of work a week.